I was getting emails about the acoustic panels literally daily. I compiled those questions and found the most asked questions.

 Is 1-inch acoustic foam enough?

-There is not an exact number that is enough.
+In-Short: There is no exact number that is enough.
 You have to measure the length and width of the reflection point.
-You will have to install an acoustic panel that will cover the whole reflection point from left to right no matter if it is 1-inch or 5-inches.
+You will have to install an acoustic panel that will cover the whole reflection point from left to right no matter if it is 1 inch or 5 inches.

 How to measure the size of the required acoustic panel?
 Well, when you have found the reflection point by following my answer to the above question then this one.
 You will have to slide the mirror from up to down and left to right from this reflection point.